likhithIonic/Starter_app_part-5/README.md

 Environments give you a way to customize the build process for your application in order to produce different versions of your applications for different environments from the same code base.
 All environment variables are accessible to any build scripts that run during the npm run install and npm run build portion of your builds.

-There are few pre-defined environment variables that are available for every build.
-To know more about all the variable and examples on how to use them refer the [Documentation on environments.](https://ionicframework.com/docs/appflow/automation/environments#predefined-environments)
+There are few predefined environment variables that are available for every build.
+To know more about all the variables and examples on how to use them refer to the [Documentation on environments.](https://ionicframework.com/docs/appflow/automation/environments#predefined-environments)

 ### Custom environments and scripting